XLIVE99/AutoGrid/README.md

 - Autotile Axis: Limits the autotile check axis.
 - Edit Mode: Enables the bitmap edit button.
 - Performance Mode: If enabled only checks for new tiles, do not check for repainted tiles (If map is too big, enabling this might increase the performance).
 - Reload Autotile Info: Reloads the bitmasks value.
+(Will shown if Edit mode is enabled)
 - Create Autotile Info: Creates the autotile file.
+(Will shown if Edit mode is enabled)
 ![](images/Performance_Mode.png)

 ## **Demo project**